avrilfanomar/picat-plugin/README.md

   - Highlighting for keywords, operators, strings, numbers, comments, etc.
   - Customizable colors through the IDE's color settings page

+- **Run Configuration**:
+  - Configure the path to the Picat executable in Settings | Tools | Picat
+  - Run Picat programs directly from the IDE
+  - Console output handling
+  - Run line markers in the editor gutter

 ### Planned Features

 - **Parser and PSI Structure**: